Between Corruption, Massacres and Forced Disappearances

 The Impunity Pact

-The missing 43 Ayotzinapa students add up to a much larger figure: it is estimated that in this century more than 30 thousand people have disappeared on Mexican territory.
-This tendency is however aggravating.
-The National Database for Missing Persons reports that only in the last four years (from 2013 to 2017) 19,156 people went missing.
+The missing 43 Ayotzinapa students add up to a larger figure: official figures estimate 37 thousand 435 people have disappeared on Mexican territory, to June 2018 with a trend that worsens: The National Database for Missing Persons reports that only from 2013 to 2017 19,156 people went missing.

 The lack of capabilities and political will of the authorities to shed light on these crimes puts Mexico on the fourth place in the Global Impunity Index released by the Center for Impunity and Justice Studies.
 Additionally, Mexico comes out as the country with the highest levels of corruption perception.